Car Negotiation Guide

 1. Cold Hard Cash

 Having an abundance of disposable income on hand is the ideal situation.
 The reason?
 You won't have to dole out a bunch of extra money for interest, nor worry about factoring monthly payments into your budget.
 More importantly, by having cash to offer you have the flexibility to negotiate a better price (thanks for the great feedback diggers, please keep it coming!).
-Your advantage is in being able to choose whether you want to use your cash to do a deal without delay, or whether you can save more by keeping your cach and taking advantage of the dealers strong relationship with financing companies.
+Your advantage is in being able to choose whether you want to use your cash to do a deal without delay, or whether you can save more by keeping your cash and taking advantage of the dealers strong relationship with financing companies.
 Flexibility is too often underestimated in negotiation.
 The salesperson won't necessarily be more eager to negotiate with you to close the sale right away.
 So be careful to gauge whether the dealer is more keen for you to use financing or cash, and play it to your advantage.
 Don't play your cards too soon.

 2. Obtain financing through the dealership